mikkelbue/tinyDA/README.md

 # tinyDA
 Delayed Acceptance (Christen & Fox, 2005) MCMC sampler with finite-length subchain sampling and adaptive error modelling.

-This is intended as a simple, lightweight implementation, with minimal dependencies, e.g. nothing beyond the SciPy stack.
+This is intended as a simple, lightweight implementation, with minimal dependencies, i.e. nothing beyond the SciPy stack.

 It is fully imperative and easy to use!